jastek69/intelligent-document-processing-with-amazon-bedrock/mcp/server/README.md

 1. Check CloudWatch logs for error details
 2. Verify all prerequisites are met
 3. Ensure AWS credentials have required permissions
-4. Test with local client first before remote deployment
+4. Run the test suite to identify issues

 ## License

-This project follows the same license as the main tabulate project.
+This project follows the same license as the main IDP project.